paratestphp/paratest/README.md

 ## Troubleshooting

-If you run into problems with `paratest`, try to get more information about the issue by enabling debug output via `--verbose=1`.
+If you run into problems with `paratest`, try to get more information about the issue by enabling debug output via `--verbose --debug`.

 When a sub-process fails, the originating command is given in the output and can then be copy-pasted in the terminal to be run and debugged.
 All internal commands run with `--printer [...]\NullPhpunitPrinter` which silence the original